Adobe appoints Prativa Mohapatra as VP & MD of India business

-New Delhi, Sep 8 (IANS) Adobe on Wednesday announced the appointment of Prativa Mohapatra as the Vice President and Managing Director of Adobe India.
+New Delhi: Adobe on Wednesday announced the appointment of Prativa Mohapatra as the Vice President and Managing Director of Adobe India.

 In this role, Mohapatra will lead Adobe's India business across Adobe Experience Cloud, Adobe Creative Cloud and Adobe Document Cloud, reporting to Simon Tate, Adobe's President for Asia Pacific (APAC).